 Hearing Denied a second time?
 The second stage of the appeals process is a hearing before an Administrative Law Judge.
 In this phase your attorney will prepare you to appeal your claim before a judge.

 Appeals Council Review Denied at the hearing?
 You can request that the Appeals Council review the judges decision.
 At this level, the Council can deny your claim, deny you benefits or send your case back to have it reviewed by another judge.

 Federal Lawsuit If your claim was denied once again, your final option is to file a lawsuit in federal district court

 Schedule Your Free Consultation Today

 Appealing a denied disability benefits claim can be a complicated process.
-Our attorneys have an intimate knowledge of the process and will guide you step-by-step through every level to get you the benefits you need.
+Our Social Security Disability lawyers have an intimate knowledge of the process and will guide you step-by-step through every level to get you the benefits you need.